Fannon/search-bookmarks-history-and-tabs/README.md

 ## Features

 * Search for open browser tabs, bookmark folder names and tags and browsing history.
-* Bookmark editing and tagging capability (with autocompletion)
+* Edit and tag bookmarks with autocompletion for tags
 * Dark mode / light mode (via system settings / [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme))
 * Lightweight: Written in vanilla JS with the goal to only include the minimun necessary libraries (see [credits](#credits)).